 Seat pitch is not too bad.

 You can see how empty this flight is!
-Most of the blue seats in the front cabin was filled up.
+Most of the blue seats in the front cabin were filled up.

 I was so busy chatting with the crew after the flight that I forgot to ask for permission to view the business class and first class.

 Only managed to take a photo of these Business Class seats.